Impact

 Affected Systems

-The vulnerability applies to Linux systems running the Linux kernel before the inclusion of commit fd81bc5cca8f.
-All distributions that ship the affected kernel version are impacted.
-No specific version range is provided in the CVE record, but any kernel lacking this commit is susceptible.
+The vulnerability applies to Linux systems running a kernel version that lacks commit fd81bc5cca8f.
+Any distribution shipping an affected kernel is impacted.
+No specific version range is provided in the CVE record, but any kernel missing this commit is susceptible.

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in CISA KEV.
-The CVSS score is not published in this data set, so the exact severity is unknown.
+The EPSS score is 0.00021, indicating a very low likelihood of exploitation, and the vulnerability is not listed in CISA KEV.
+The CVSS score of 5.5 indicates medium severity.
 Because the flaw requires the kernel to parse a device path and the exploitable condition is triggered by a negative allocation error, the attack vector is likely local with elevated privileges.
 The risk to confidentiality or integrity is low; the primary risk is availability due to resource exhaustion.

 OpenCVE Enrichment